mikhailnazar8/Coral_Haem_Peroxidases/04_visualising_gene_tree.md

 ================

-The interproscan .tsv files results were annotated to match the annotation of the sequence IDs in step 01
+The interproscan .tsv files results were annotated to match the annotation of the sequence IDs in step 01.
+T

 ``` bash
 sed -i '' '/KAK/ s/^/A_cerv_/' acrop_cerv_ipr.tsv